lindexi/lindexi.github.io/WPF Main thread gets a deadlock when stylus input thread is waiting for the window to close.md

 The main thread should wait the touch thread finished removing PenContext.
 If the touch thread never remove PenContext, the main thread will never continue.

+The demo program about it is in the [github](https://github.com/dotnet-campus/wpf-issues/tree/master/MainThreadDeadlockWithStylusInputThread/MainThreadDeadlockWhenTouchThreadWaitForWindowClosed).

 ## The first way

 The first way is adding a StylusPlugIn and in OnStylusUp waiting for a window created in the main window to close.